Route Marked Traffic to Squid Proxy

 This rules translates into normal human language as Send all packets with mark ‘to_proxy’ to gateway at 10.0.0.10.

 Click OK and your route list should now look like the following screenshot.
-Note that our rule was added at the top of the routing rules.
+Note that our rule was added higher than general routing rule for network 10.0.0.0/24.
 This is important!

 Ensure NAT Rule is Applied to WAN Interface Only